peadargrant/data_architecture/07_connectivity/connectivity_lab.md

 # France database queries

-1. Ensure that you are in a `tmux` session.

-2. In one tmux window, use `psql` to connect to the `france` database.

-3. Write a python program that connects to the `france` database.
+1. Write a python program that connects to the `france` database.
 It should print out the number of towns, regions and departments.
 The output should be: